 -provide habitat for friendly insects to keep the pest damage to a tolerable level

 During this one day workshop, we’ll cover the design fundamentals of forest gardens for the Bay of Plenty.
 You’ll do a sample design with the help of your tutors.
 You’ll leave the day with your design to refer to and the calculations and support materials to get started designing a successful forest garden for your own BOP home, school, community garden or organisation.
+Your tutor is Catherine Dunton-McLeod, who has studied forest garden design with Kay Baxter and is continually inspired by Martin Crawford and Dave Jacke.

 We have room for 12 participants.
 Please bring pens, paper and a lunch as there are no restaurants close by.
 Teas and coffees provided.
 Dress for walking in the paddock, the classroom is a shoes-off zone and you might want a small pillow for our environmentally friendly but slightly hard chairs.